-This school year more than ever, it's important to build community in the classroom.
+It's important to start building community in the classroom as early in the year as possible and keep it up all year long.
 What better way to do that than with some fun high school icebreakers for the first days of school?

 Try These High School Icebreakers

-These back-to-school activities will help students get to know one another while having fun and getting creative.
+These back-to-school activities will help students get to know one another while getting creative and having fun.
 At the same time, students can practice their writing skills, hone their math vocabulary, and tell stories using images.